Naohisa Takato: 2016 Grand Slam Tokyo

-Takato returned to the Grand Slam in Tokyo for his first outing after the Olympics.
+Takato returned to the Tokyo Grand Slam at the 2016 edition for his first outing after the Olympics.
 He faced Yanislav Gerchev of Bulgaria in his first fight, and showed his form with sode tsurikomi goshi, successfully scoring yuko and waza-ari with the skill.
-He then faced Korea's Choi In Hyuk in a deadlocked fight.
+He then faced Korea's Choi In-hyuk in a deadlocked fight.
 Despite being scoreless, Choi was penalised twice for passivity, driving Takato through to the semi-final.
 The bout was another tight fight as scores were nil, neither being able to successfully throw.
 After nearly ten minutes of play, Takato finally had a breakthrough with kosoto gari for yuko for a place in the final.

 It was an all-Japan bout in the final, with Ryuju Nagayama as his opponent.
 Both are trained by Minoru Konegawa, and had a 48 place difference in world rankings, with Takato ranked seventh and Nagayama 56th at the time.
 Takato attempted throughout the bout to bring the fight to newaza, however was unable to break Nagayama's defense.
 He most notably used sankaku jime.
 With one minute left, Takato attempted ashi guruma, but was unsuccessful and was left with a disadvantageous position as Nagayama was standing up.
 Nagayama then used uchi mata to throw Takato for ippon.
 The upset left Takato smiling as he congratulated Nagayama, settling for a silver medal.

 2017 Grand Slam Paris

-Takato opened his international competition in 2017 with the Grand Slam in Paris.
+Takato opened his international competition in 2017 with the Paris Grand Slam.
 This would be the first event that would utilise revised rules of judo.
 He faced local Vincent Manquest in his first fight and scored waza-ari with seoi nage.
 He then earned ippon with kesa-gatame after bringing the fight to the ground, going through to round 3.
 Takato fired an early waza-ari with kouchi gari, and scored a second using ouchi gari.
 He then transitioned to newaza, pinning his opponent again with kesa gatame, showing a versatility masterclass.

 In the quarter-final he faced Georgia's Amiran Papinashvili.
 The bout only lasted 40 seconds, as Takato threw him for ippon with kouchi gari.
 He then went against Azerbaijan's Orkhan Safarov, who was the only fighter in the tournament to throw Takato for a score with kosoto gari.
 However, with Takato scoring two waza-aris, both using kouchi gari, and then eventually scoring ippon, he was through to the final.
 Takato won his final fight by waza-ari, again with kouchi gari, and another newaza ippon with ushiro yoko shiho gatame.
 This would be Takato's third win at Paris, having won in 2013 and 2015.
 With this victory, he ranked world number one, and had an all-ippon tournament.